Bautista Basso

-Bautista Basso (born January 18, 2001) is an Uruguayan rugby union player.
+Bautista Domingo Basso Martínez (born January 18, 2001) is an Uruguayan rugby union player.
 Basso has played for both the Uruguay national rugby sevens team and the Uruguay national rugby union team.
 He has represented the Uruguay sevens team on the World Rugby Sevens Series.

-Personal

 Basso was educated at The British Schools of Montevideo.

 Career

 Basso represents Peñarol Rugby in the Super Liga Americana de Rugby.
 He was first called up to the Uruguay national squad in June 2022.
 He debuted for Uruguay starting at wing in a 7–43 loss against Japan on June 25 in the 2022 mid-year rugby union tests.
-He got his next cap in July 17, 2022, coming in as a substitute in Uruguay’s win against Romania.
+He got his next cap on July 17, 2022, coming in as a substitute in Uruguay’s win against Romania.
+He was selected for the 2023 Rugby World Cup.

+He competed for the Uruguayan sevens team at the 2024 Summer Olympics in Paris.